 2. Each voice communications service provider other than a wireless provider shall bill the fee to a subscriber on a basis of five service-identified access lines for each digital transmission link, including primary rate interface service or equivalent Digital-Signal-1-level service, which can be channelized and split into 23 or 24 voice-grade or data-grade channels for communications, up to a maximum of 25 access lines per account bill rendered.

 3. Except in the case of prepaid wireless service, each wireless provider shall bill the fee to a subscriber on a per-service-identifier basis for service identifiers whose primary place of use is within this state.
-Before July 1, 2013, the fee shall not be assessed on or collected from a provider with respect to an end user’s service if that end user’s service is a prepaid calling arrangement that is subject to s.
-212.05(1)(e).
+The fee shall not be assessed on or collected from a provider with respect to an end user’s service if that end user’s service is a prepaid wireless service sold before January 1, 2015.

 The provider may list the fee as a separate entry on each bill, in which case the fee must be identified as a fee for E911 services.
 A provider shall remit the fee to the board only if the fee is paid by the subscriber.
 If a provider receives a partial payment for a monthly bill from a subscriber, the amount received shall first be applied to the payment due the provider for providing voice communications service.